hfsfox/myfirststepsinprogramming/README.md

 # myfirststepsinprogramming
 My first tries in programming.
+Or as test polygon,idk.
 Dont send pathes